 Report Ref.
+No: 40

-No: 40 This report is the property of the author, Sharples Environmental Services cc (SES) , who may make allowance to publish it, in whole provided that: a.
-Approval for copy is obtained from SES. b.
+This report is the property of the author, Sharples Environmental Services cc (SES), who may make allowance to publish it, in whole provided that:

+a.
+Approval for copy is obtained from SES.

+b.
 SES is acknowledged in the publication.

 Conditions of c.
-SES is indemnified against and claim for damages that may result from Use: publication of specifications, recommendations or statements that is not administered or controlled by SES. d.
-That approval is obtained from SES if this report is to be used for the purposes of sale, publicity or advertisement.
+SES is indemnified against and claim for damages that may result from

+Use: publication of specifications, recommendations or statements that is not

+administered or controlled by SES.

+d.
+That approval is obtained from SES if this report is to be used for the purposes

+of sale, publicity or advertisement.

+or saie, poblicity or davertisettierit.

 SES accepts no responsibility for failure to follow the recommended program.

 COMPILATION

-Role: Name: E-Mail Address:
+Role: Role: Name: E-Mail Address

 Owner: Sharples Environmental Services cc info@sescc.net

-Author: Ameesha Sanker ameesha@sescc.net
+Author: Author: Ameesha Sanker ameesha@sescc.ne

 Reviewer: Betsy Ditcham betsy@sescc.net